 A new housing development has a Required Capacity of 2MVA to serve 900 plots.
 The local 11kV feeder has a network capacity of 7.7MVA based upon the limitation of the existing 400 Amp circuit breakers at Primary Substation A. The existing load on the circuit is 7.6MVA.
 It is therefore not possible to connect the new load to this circuit without Reinforcement works.
 To reinforce the circuit it is proposed to install a new circuit breaker at Primary Substation B and install a new 11kV feeder (also rated at 7.7MVA) to the local 11kV circuit.
-The new 11kV feeder is used to split the existing circuit from a two to a three feeder network.
+The new 11kV feeder is used to split the existing circuit from a secure two to a secure three feeder network.
 The newly installed cable between point A and B is 1300m long.
 The newly installed cable to connect the development from the POC is 1200m.